ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Carbon Emission Metrics

-With this definition, the emissions factor $e_{D,j,t}$ is the same for all loads $j$.
+With this definition, the emissions factor $e_{D,j,t}=e_{D,t}^{avg}$ is the same for all loads $j$ in the grid at time $t$.
 As a metric, average carbon emissions has several benefits.
-It is easily accessible (i.e. published by system operators or estimated from publicly available information), is available for large geographical regions from data providers such as ElectricityMaps \cite{electricitymaps} and WattTime \cite{wattime}, and can be used for scope 2 electricity accounting under the Greenhouse Gas Protocol \cite{ghg2015}.
+It is easily accessible (i.e. published by system operators or can be estimated from publicly available information without requiring a model of the network), is available for large geographical regions from data providers such as ElectricityMaps \cite{electricitymaps} and WattTime \cite{wattime}, and can be used for scope 2 electricity accounting under the Greenhouse Gas Protocol \cite{ghg2015}.
 Average carbon emissions capture the emissions from all generators, and ensures that the total emissions from generation equal the total emissions assigned to loads.
 However, the average carbon emissions metric also has several drawbacks.
-It does not account for grid constraints that limit the transfer of power from one region to another.
-Further, average carbon emissions fails to capture how load shifting, i.e. changes in the timing or location of electricity consumption $p_{D,t}$, impacts total grid emissions, and does not reflect the availability of low-carbon generation sources, and, in particular, the presence of curtailed renewable energy.
+It does not account for grid constraints that limit the transfer of power within a given region.
+Further, average carbon emissions does not accurately capture how load shifting, i.e. changes in the timing or location of electricity consumption of a specific load $p_{D,j,t}$, impacts total grid emissions.
+Another emerging drawback is that average carbon emissions does not reflect the availability of low-carbon generation sources that are currently not being used, and, in particular, the availability of curtailed renewable energy.

 We illustrate these drawbacks based on an example from the CAISO grid (in California) on June 10, 2021.
-Fig. \ref{fig:caiso} shows the total generation for each fuel type (top), average carbon emissions measured in gCO2eq/MWh (middle) and amount of renewable curtailment in the grid (bottom).
+Fig. \ref{fig:caiso} shows the total generation for each fuel type (top), average carbon emissions measured in TonsCO2/MWh (middle) and amount of renewable curtailment in the grid (bottom).
 We observe that the average emissions are lowest in the late afternoon, when the renewable energy generation is highest.
 However, there is significant renewable energy curtailment earlier in the day, which is why the average emissions are higher in this time period.
-If the average emissions metric is used to shift load, consumers may choose to wait until later in the day with using power.
+If the average emissions metric is used to shift load, consumers may choose to shift their power consumption until later in the day.
 However, from a grid perspective, this is opposite of what is needed, as such a shift would likely increase renewable energy curtailment and lead to overall higher emissions.